leungcnie/meowtivate/README.md

 6. On host machine: cd into meowtivate/back-end

-7. run `npm run db:reset`
+7. Run `npm run db:reset`

+8. If entering `pg_config` in terminal doesn't yield a path, follow the instructions [here](https://www.npmjs.com/package/pg-native) to install.

+9. `npm i`

-8. in case you want to start back-end separately your command is : `npm run dev`
+9. In case you want to start back-end separately your command is : `npm run dev`

 ## Front-end